What You Don’t Know About Ketchup (It’s Not Just America’s Favorite Condiment)

 4. In the early days, you would have wanted to think twice before buying ketchup.

 Since the tomato-growing season was so short, early ketchup producers had to overcompensate with preservatives to keep their stock fresh.
 This came at a highly unhealthy price.
 Unsafe levels of coal tar (among other things) were found in ketchup bottles.
 It wasn’t until the end of the 19th century that companies decided it was time for a change.
 H.J.
 Heinz was one of the biggest proponents of quality.
 The American company began developing seeds for higher-quality tomatoes and made it mandatory for produce to be processed the same day it was harvested.
+Learn how to get ketchup out of your clothes.

 5. There’s a secret to Heinz’s “57” slogan.